lanl-ansi/PowerModelsDistribution.jl/docs/src/eng-data-model.md

 | `sm_nom`         |                                      | `Vector{Real}`                        | watt        | always |                                                                                                                                                                |
 | `status`         | `ENABLED`                            | `Status`                              |             | always | `ENABLED` or `DISABLED`.
 Indicates if component is enabled or disabled, respectively                                                                           |

-#### Assymetric, Lossless, Two-Winding (AL2W) Transformers (`transformer`)
+#### Asymmetric, Lossless, Two-Winding (AL2W) Transformers (`transformer`)

 Special case of the Generic transformer, which is still a `transformer` object, but has a simplified method for its definition.
-These are transformers are assymetric (A), lossless (L) and two-winding (2W).
-Assymetric refers to the fact that the secondary is always has a `WYE` configuration, whilst the primary can be `DELTA`.
+These are transformers are asymmetric (A), lossless (L) and two-winding (2W).
+Asymmetric refers to the fact that the secondary is always has a `WYE` configuration, whilst the primary can be `DELTA`.
 The table below indicates alternate, more simple ways to specify the special case of an AL2W Transformer. `xsc` and `rw` cannot be specified for an AL2W transformer, because it is lossless.
 To use this definition format, all of `f_bus`, `t_bus`, `f_connections`, `t_connections`, and `configuration` must be used, and none of `buses`, `connections`, `configurations` may be used. `xfmrcode` is ignored for this component.

 | Name            | Default              | Type                          | Units | Used   | Description                                                                                                 |
 | --------------- | -------------------- | ----------------------------- | ----- | ------ | ----------------------------------------------------------------------------------------------------------- |